JeremySCook/JC-Pro-Macro/Code/README.md

 Note that after initial install, GND and RST pins may need to be shorted together
 momentarily after hitting upload in the Arduino IDE in order to reprogram.

+Also, due to differences in manufacture, line 50:

+Encoder myEnc(0,1); //if rotation is backwards, swap 0 and 1

+may need to be swapped as noted

 ## Alternative Modes Slihter.io Mode & FCPX

 Additional modes are included in the standard code and can be accessed by modifying the array shown below.
 Modes